MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Mail/New-MgBetaUserMessageAttachment.md

 You can add an attachment to an existing message by posting to its attachments collection, or to a newmessage that is being drafted, or created and sent on the fly.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgUserMessageAttachment](/powershell/module/Microsoft.Graph.Mail/New-MgUserMessageAttachment?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)